Skip to content

 • Parent: A resource that is referencing another reference.

-• Child: A resource that is referenced by a parent resource, such as an Observation referencing a Patient or Encounter.
+• Child: A resource that is referenced by a parent resource, such as a Patient or Encounter resource (child) being referenced by an Observation (parent).

 Goal of Cascading Delete